Midrash Shmuel Yeshiva: Educational goals

 The yeshiva is designed for English-speaking post-high-school students from both inside and outside Israel.
-Midrash Shmuel also has an introductory program called Aliyos Shmuel for college graduates and older students who seek to learn at a beginner's level, and a kollel (post-graduate) program which enrolls approximately 90 married students.
+Midrash Shmuel also has an introductory program called Aliyos Shmuel for college graduates and older students who seek to learn at a beginner's level, and a kollel (post-graduate) program which enrolls approximately 150 married students.
 All classes are held in English.
+The Yeshiva places immense importance on Torah study with special emphasis on Talmud study in depth.
+As opposed to more moderate interpretations, the Yeshiva views Talmud study not as a means to an end but an end in it of itself.

 History

 Midrash Shmuel is part of the widespread trend since the 1970s of yeshiva Torah study programs in Israel for post-high-school students from America and other English-speaking countries.
 In the 1970s there were only a handful of such programs for overseas students at the Mir, Brisk yeshiva, and Ponovezh yeshiva.
 Today, there are dozens of such yeshivas.

 Rabbi Moskovits opened Midrash Shmuel in the early 1990s at the urging of his students and with the heartfelt encouragement of Torah giants of the generation, Rabbi Shlomo Zalman Auerbach and Rabbi Elazar Menachem Mann Shach, among others.